Alwar Balasubramaniam: Biography

 Bala is known for embedding sculptures in walls.
-Bala's work centers on the human body and the bodies interaction with the material environment and intangible elements such as light, air, and shadow.
+Bala's work centers on the human body and the body's interaction with the material environment and intangible elements such as light, air, and shadow.
 In 1998, Bala was an artist-in-residence at the then MacDowell Colony, and worked in the Putnam graphics studio.
+Bala was also part of the UNESCO Aschberg Bursaries for Artists for Residency program in Vienna, Austria a year later, and was a featured speaker at TEDIndia in 2009.